-We will do our utmost to ensure that its registration requirements pursuant to GDPR, (including any statutory modification or re-enactment of General Data Protection Regulation) are fully complied with at all times.
-As is necessary for the purposes of legitimate interests, we will use your data (Data) in the progression of your matter and will act as a “data controller” (for the purposes of GDPR) of your data.
-Specifically we will use your data for to progress your claim (for example through Court, Counsel, Arbitrators, National Enforcement Bodies and Solicitor Agents), and any other search or process in the progression of your matter.
+We will do our utmost to ensure that its registration requirements pursuant to GDPR and DPA 2018, (including any statutory modification or re-enactment of General Data Protection Regulation or DPA 2018) are fully complied with at all times.
+As is necessary for the purposes of legitimate interests, we will use your data (Data) in the progression of your matter and we will act as a “data controller” (for the purposes of GDPR and DPA 2018) of your data.
+Specifically, we will use your data for to progress your claim (for example through Court, Counsel, Arbitrators, National Enforcement Bodies and Solicitor Agents), and any other search or process in the progression of your matter.

-We comply at all times with our obligations under GDPR, including but not limited to, taking appropriate technical and organisational measures against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to personal or special personal data.
+We comply at all times with our obligations under GDPR and DPA 2018, including but not limited to, taking appropriate technical and organisational measures against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to personal or special personal data.
 When considering what measures are appropriate, we shall have regard to the state of good practice, technical development and the cost of implementing any measures to ensure a level of security appropriate to the harm that might result from such unauthorised or unlawful processing or accidental loss or destruction, and to the nature of the data to be protected.
-To this extent Bott and Co Solicitors Ltd has acquired Cyber Essentials Plus accreditation and ISO27001 accreditation.
+To this extent we have acquired Cyber Essentials Plus accreditation and ISO27001 accreditation.
 A copy of the relevant ISO27001 accreditation Notice is available by request from our Information Security Manager, Susan Luya.

 You have the right to access any information we hold about you in a common machine readable format free of charge, unless your request is excessive or repetitive.
 We will process your request without undue delay.